 (5) If the Director refuses to make a liquor restriction declaration the Director must notify the applicant of the refusal and the grounds on which it was made.

-[Section 152Q inserted by No. 56 of 2010 s.
+[Section 152Q inserted: No. 56 of 2010 s.
 26.]

 152R.
 Service etc. of liquor restriction declarations